Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 For upload fields with images there are additional settings generated at the configuration page.
 These allow enabling automatic shrinking of too large images down to configurable maximum dimensions.

 For every upload field `foo` there will be another [array field](#array-field) created which is named `fooMeta`.
 This field stores some meta information about the uploaded files for convenience, like the file size, the image format (`portrait`, `landscape`, `square`) and the image dimensions.
+Also EXIF data is saved in this array.

 Also for every upload field `foo` there exists another field named `fooUrl` which can be used for linking or embedding the original file in an absolute way which works also if short urls point to a virtual subfolder.